Dr Deborah Gabriel

 - BA (Hons) in Journalism Studies (London Metropolitan University, 2007)

-- James Thomas Memorial Prize (Media & Politics Group, Bournemouth University, 2013)
+- James Thomas Memorial Prize for Best Paper at the Media & Minorities Conference (Media & Politics Group, Bournemouth University, 2013)

 - BU Politics & Media Research Centre, Member (2014-), https://research.bournemouth.ac.uk/centre/politics-and-media-group/

 - Centre for Excellence in Media Practice (CEMP), Associate (2017-), https://www.cemp.ac.uk/

 - Higher Education Academy, Fellow (2016-),

 - Political Studies Association, Media and Politics Group Member (2014-), http://www.psa.ac.uk/psa-communities/specialist-groups/media-and-politics

 - Black female academics share their experiences, The Voice Online, 11 Feb 2018. http://www.voice-online.co.uk/article/black-female-academics-share-their-experiences

 - Critical consciousness: black female academics tell their stories, Times Higher Education, 03 Dec 2017. https://www.timeshighereducation.com/books/critical-consciousness-black-female-academics-tell-their-stories

 - New kids on the blog: The black bloggers who are leading the online revolution, The Voice Newspaper, 14 Mar 2013. http://deborahgabriel.com/press/